Living on campus

 Quick facts about living on-campus

-- 26 halls are reserved for freshman (first year) students.
+- 22 halls are reserved for freshman (first year) students.
+All are double-occupancy rooms.

 - Utilities and services (electricity, water, garbage, housekeeping) are covered by the rent.